Code-Institute-Submissions/first-project-monkees-rock-band/README.md

 - The website was tested to function as expected on following browsers:
   - Chrome
   - Firefox
-  - IE
+  - IE (Monkees logo image appears pixelated and there is a slight glitch in the slideshow for unknown reason)
-  - Edge
+  - Edge (slight glitch in the slideshow for unknown reason)
   - Safari

 ##### Accessibility / Screen Reader Application Testing

-Wherever possible following things were taken into consideration to design the website as accessible as possible:
+Wherever possible following things were taken into consideration to make website as accessible as possible:
 - Aria-hidden = true is used with fonts awesome to hide the fonts from screen readers.
 - Form labels are hidden for design purposes but bootstrap class 'sr-only' is used to make it visible for screen readers.
 - Alt attribute is used for images.

 ## Deployment
-I used *Github pages* to deploy my website.
+*Github pages* was used to deploy the project.

 ## Credits